 The college has established a procedure for sexual offenders and predators who apply to the college.
 Sexual offenders are encouraged to self-identify when applying for admission by calling the office of the Dean of Student Services located at the Ocala Campus.
 Such individuals will be required to submit specific information to the Dean of Student Services about their offense(s), adjudication, sentencing, probation and treatment, and will be interviewed to determine if they can be accepted.
 Conditions may be placed on their admittance to the college, and instructors in whose classes they enroll may be notified of their presence.
 Sexual predators who apply for admission will be denied.
 The complete CF Administrative Procedure on the Admission of Sexual Offenders or Sexual Predators can be found at https://pr.cf.edu/files/procedures/sexual_predator_offender.pdf.

-Admission and Readmission of Students with a Violent Criminal Record

-The college attempts to protect the safety of the campus community by screening applicants for admission or readmission who have a violent criminal record as well as by responding to information regarding violent illegal activity or new information concerning violent criminal charges for current students.
+Admission and Readmission of Students with a Violent Criminal Record readmission who have a violent criminal record as well as by responding to information regarding violent illegal activity or new information concerning violent criminal charges for current students.
 The complete CF Administrative Procedure on the Admission and Readmission of Students with a Violent Criminal Record can be found at CF.edu/procedures.